Primesty/GettingCleaningDataAssignment/ReadMe.md

 Use of the run_analysis.R script is free for all users.

-Use of the resulting dataset "tidy_smartphone_activity_data.txt" in publications must be acknowledged by referencing the following publication [1]
+Use of the resulting dataset "tidy_smartphone_activity_data.txt" in publications must be acknowledged by referencing:

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-Disclaimer: This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the author for its use or misuse.
+Disclaimer: This dataset is distributed AS-IS!
+The author does not take any responsibility for another user's use or misuse!!
 Any commercial use is prohibited.

-Matthias Raess, July 2016